coosmiin/coosmiin.github.io/_posts/[date]-notes-on-az-204-developing-solutions-for-azure-certification.md

 	- _Fan-out_: You can subscribe to an unlimited number of endpoints to the same events and topics.
 	- _Reliability_: Event Grid retries event delivery for up to 24 hours for each subscription.
 	- _Pay-per-event_: Pay only for the number of events that you transmit.
+	- _High throughput_: Build high-volume workloads on Event Grid.
+	- _Built-in Events_: Get up and running quickly with resource-defined built-in events.
+	- _Custom Events_: Use Event Grid to route, filter, and reliably deliver custom events in your app.

 - **_implement solutions that use Azure Notification Hubs_**

-	???
+	Azure Notification Hubs provide an easy-to-use and scaled-out push engine that enables you to send notifications to any platform (iOS, Android, Windows, etc.) from any back-end (cloud or on-premises).
+Notification Hubs works great for both enterprise and consumer scenarios.

+	Notification Hubs eliminates all complexities associated with sending push notifications on your own from your app backend.
+Its multi-platform, scaled-out push notification infrastructure reduces push-related coding and simplifies your backend.
+With Notification Hubs, devices are merely responsible for registering their PNS handles with a hub, while the backend sends messages to users or interest groups.

+	To facilitate a seamless and unifying experience across Azure services, App Service Mobile Apps has built-in support for notifications using Azure Notification Hubs.
+App Service Mobile Apps offers a highly scalable, globally available mobile application development platform for enterprise developers and systems integrators that brings a rich set of capabilities to mobile developers.

 - **_implement solutions that use Azure Event Hub_**

 	**Azure Event Hubs** is a cloud-based, event-processing service that can receive and process millions of events per second.
 Event Hubs acts as a front door for an event pipeline, to receive incoming data and stores this data until processing resources are available..
 Unlike Event Grid, however, it is optimized for extremely high throughput, a large number of publishers, security, and resiliency.
+It has the following characteristics:
+	- low latency
+	- capable of receiving and processing millions of events per second
+	- at least once delivery

 	_Events_.
 An event is a small packet of information (a datagram) that contains a notification.
 Events can be published individually, or in batches, but a single publication (individual or batch) can't exceed 1 MB.

 	_Publishers_.
-Event publishers are any app or device that can send out events using either HTTPS or Advanced Message Queuing Protocol (AMQP) 1.0.
+Event publishers are any app or device that can send out events using either HTTPS, Advanced Message Queuing Protocol (AMQP) 1.0 or the Kafka protocol.
 For publishers that send data frequently, AMQP has better performance.
 However, it has a higher initial session overhead, because a persistent bidirectional socket and transport-level security (TLS) or SSL/TLS has to be set up first.
+Event publishers use Azure Active Directory based authorization with OAuth2-issued JWT tokens or an Event Hub-specific Shared Access Signature (SAS) token gain publishing access.

+	Event Hubs enables granular control over event publishers through publisher policies.
+Publisher policies are run-time features designed to facilitate large numbers of independent event publishers.

 	_Subscribers_.
 Event subscribers are apps that use one of two supported programmatic methods to receive and process events from an Event Hub.